Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Specific fees, term length, and payment schedule will be set forth in one or more **Order Forms** or **Statements of Work** executed by the parties (collectively, "Ordering Documents").
 If there is any conflict between this License and an Ordering Document regarding fees, the Ordering Document will control.

 Standard pricing tiers are published in `LEGAL/SUBSCRIPTIONS.md` for reference, but actual fees are determined by the Ordering Documents.

+**Payment Terms.**

+Unless otherwise specified in the Ordering Documents:
+- Payment is due within thirty (30) days of invoice date
+- Late payments may incur interest at the rate of one and one-half percent (1.5%) per month, or the maximum rate permitted by law, whichever is lower
+- Failure to pay may result in suspension or termination of rights under this License as set forth in Section 5

 ## 11. AUDIT RIGHTS